NYPL/ami-preservation/docs/pages/docsMgmt/templates/templates.md

 Below are some notes on formatting, YAML / Jekyll front matter, and other important things to consider when creating a new page.

 ### nav_order
-* Nav_order depends on whether the page is a parent, child, or grand child, and must be updated in order to display properly.
-For example, this page has a navigation order that corresponds to the main pages on this site, and this page does not have a parent.
+* ```nav_order``` depends on whether the page is a parent, child, or grand child, and must be updated in order to display properly.
+* For example, this page has a navigation order that corresponds to the main pages on this site, and this page does not have a parent.
 Because this page has children, the nav_order for those children begins at ```1```, and the nav_order for any grand children would also begin again at ```1```.
+* Grand children will not appear in the navigation sidebar (i.e. [Child Document](child-document-template) is actually the grandchild of [Documentation Policy](docs-mgmt), so it doesn't appear below Parent Document in the sidebar).